Edgar H. Schein, a professor at the MIT Sloan School of Management, is the one of the most well known theorists working with organizational culture.

 "A pattern of shared basic assumptions that the group learned as it solved its problems of external adaptation and internal integration, that has worked well enough to be considered valid and, therefore, to be taught to new members as the correct way to perceive, think, and feel in relation to those problems".

-Edgar H. Schein (1992) developed a model to explain the elements in organizational or corporate cultures.
-Edgar Schein's model of corporate culture resembles the functionalistic models put forward by cultural theorists such as Geert Hofstede and Fons Trompenaars.
-The models put forward by Hofstede, Trompenaars and Schein all presumes, that culture can be determined by the core values and assumptions of a given culture - national and/or corporate.
-The core values will have ramifications for the visible elements in the culture such as e.g. dress codes, behaviors, expected behaviors etc.
+Edgar H. Schein developed a model to explain the basic elements of cultures.
+Edgar Schein's model resembles the functionalistic models put forward by cultural theorists such as Geert Hofstede and Fons Trompenaars, and can be used to analyze all kinds of cultures including corporate and national cultures.
+The models put forward by Hofstede, Trompenaars and Schein all presumes that cultures can be explained and understood by looking at the core values and assumptions of a given culture.
+Core values will shape the visible elements within cultures such as e.g. behaviors, expected behaviors, dress codes etc. Edgar Schein defines these visible elements of cultures as espoused values and artifacts.

 Edgar Schein's model of culture contains the following layers: